AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 - Through an ``Initialize`` aspect that can rely on constructor parameters.

-If the component is of a type that doesn't have a parameterless constructor, it has to be initialized by on of these two mechanism.
+If the component is of a type that doesn't have a parameterless constructor, it has to be initialized by one of these two mechanism.

 Here's an example of using ``Initialize`` for such a case: